Wokarol/GameSystemsLocator/README.md

 > You can also pass the systems in a list directly, this will call ` GetComponent ` on them to retrieve a system.

-> Currently enabling an overrider with ` Grab Systems From Children ` enabled loops over all systems calling ` GetComponentInChildren ` which might cause a performance hit but I did not yet test it well enough to confirm that or deny
+> Currently enabling an overrider with ` Grab Systems From Children ` enabled loops over all systems calling ` GetComponentInChildren ` which might cause a performance hit.
+If you want to avoid it for systems that will never be overwritten.
+Use the ` noOverrides ` flag for a given system during locator setup.

 ## Can I?
 #### 1. Create an instance of service locator instead of using static Game Systems class?
 Yes, Service Locator is in ` GameSystemLocator.Core ` namespace
-#### 2. Spawn different prefab in debug and release?
+#### 2. Spawn different prefab(s) in debug and release?
 Yes, you can do so by changing the PrefabPath property in Config like
 ```cs
 if (/* is debug */)